makerprism/chattelite/api_documentation/README.md

   |line|[Line](#Line)|
 }

-    OR ConversationEventJoin of {
+ConversationEventJoin of {
   |timestamp|[DateTime](#DateTime)|;
   |from|[User](#User)|
 }

-    OR ConversationEventLeave of {
+ConversationEventLeave of {
   |timestamp|[DateTime](#DateTime)|;
   |from|[User](#User)|
 }

-    OR ConversationEventStartTyping of {
+ConversationEventStartTyping of {
   |timestamp|[DateTime](#DateTime)|;
   |from|[User](#User)|
 }

-    OR ConversationEventEndTyping of {
+ConversationEventEndTyping of {
   |timestamp|[DateTime](#DateTime)|;
   |from|[User](#User)|
 }